-At final closure, a final cover system and drainage channels, if needed, will be installed.
-Prior to the installation of the final cover system, any temporary vegetation present will be stripped, underlying soils removed, and CCR regraded, if necessary, to promote positive drainage in accordance with the CCR Rule.
+At final closure, a final cover system and drainage channels, as needed, will be installed.
+Prior to the installation of the final cover system, any temporary vegetation present will be stripped and the underlying soils regraded, if necessary, to promote positive drainage in accordance with the CCR Rule.
 The final cover system will be graded to prevent ponding of stormwater and vegetated.